highlightjs/highlightjs-ballerina/README.md

 ## Usage

-The first step in setting up syntax highlighting for Ballerina is to setup `highlight.js` library in your webpage or the node app.
+The first step in setting up syntax highlighting for Ballerina is to set up `highlight.js` library in your webpage or the node app.

 ### Static website or simple usage